First posted 18 January 2015; last updated: 8 February 2017

 - van Zanden & Marks, The Economic History of Indonesia 1800-2000

 Overall, the best economic history of Asia is still mostly found in papers.
-I will get to listing some of those later.
+(See this list.)
 Personally I think the relative dearth of East Asian economic history must be related to the near-absence of East Asia in development economics — despite the ‘historical turn’ taken by development studies in general.
 Acemoglu & Robinson’s Why Nations Fail barely has anything to say about Japan or South Korea!
 Here’s also a political economy of development syllabi are all about Sub-Saharan Africa or South Asia or Latin America and very little about East Asia.

 - Akyeampong et al., Africa’s Development in Historical Perspective